droconnel22/QuestionSet/AP_QuestionSet_CSharp/AP_QuestionSet_CSharp/QuestionSix/ReadMe.txt

 *Be sure to check if all the Input/ and Output/ Files are set to (f4 in VS) copy if newer.
 Please take any liberties while testing to change the underlying directory paths.
 It should work as written with no intervention required, but in my experience directories can change between machines.

+*Update: I originally had one consumer, but after considering the advantages of the the blocking collection it was little cost to update the consumer to a collection of tasks, the cost is some code repeation, but the power of the Producer-Consumer paradigm is elevated with multiple agents.

 FYI: